isomerpages/jointpoly-polyforum/_forum-details/Panel Speakers and Moderator/Panel Speakers.md

 <td rowspan="1" colspan="1">
 <p><strong>Ms Fun Siew Leng</strong>&nbsp;<strong>&nbsp;</strong>&nbsp;
 <br>Chief Urban Designer, Urban Redevelopment Authority&nbsp;</p>
-<p>Ms Fun Siew Leng is currently the Chief Urban Designer at the Urban Redevelopment
+<p>Ms Fun is currently the Chief Urban Designer at the Urban Redevelopment
 Authority (URA).&nbsp; She graduated from National University of Singapore with a Bachelor of Architecture (Hons) and subsequently obtained a Master of Architecture in Urban Design from the Graduate School of Design, Harvard